angystallone/ProbShakemaps/README.md

 **TOOL: 'GetStatistics'**

 * Calculates and save statistics ('Mean','Median','Percentile 10','Percentile 20','Percentile 80','Percentile 90').
-If the user does not provide a file with scenarios weights, they are considered equally probable.
+If the user does not provide a file with scenarios weights, the scenarios are considered equally probable.
 * Plots calculated statistics at each POI.

 ```bash